South Australian Consolidated Acts

 (e) if satisfied that an order under paragraph (d) would not be appropriate, the full guardianship,

-(2) A limited guardianship order is an order by which the Board specifies the particular aspects of the protected person's care or welfare that are to be the responsibility of the appointed guardian or guardians.
+(2) A limited guardianship order is an order by which the Tribunal specifies the particular aspects of the protected person's care or welfare that are to be the responsibility of the appointed guardian or guardians.

 (3) A guardian must be a natural person.

-(4) The Public Advocate may be appointed as the guardian, or one of the guardians, of the person, but only if the Board considers that no other order under this section would be appropriate.
+(4) The Public Advocate may be appointed as the guardian, or one of the guardians, of the person, but only if the Tribunal considers that no other order under this section would be appropriate.

 (5) A person who cares for the protected person on a professional basis cannot be appointed as a guardian of the person.